Practice Areas

 Agency authority is generally divided into the rulemaking power and the adjudicative power.
 Agencies make rules to give greater clarification and meaning to law, and these rules can have the force of law.
 But in order to make a rule, the agency must follow procedures set forth in law, such as the Administrative Procedures Act at the Federal Level or the Agency law in Pennsylvania.
 If an agency does not follow these procedural rules in making a rule, then it the rule can be attacked on the basis that it does not have the force and effect of law.

 Much more commonly, individuals have occasion to interact with agencies in the context of an adjudication.
 An adjudication is, at minimum, notice and an opportunity to be heard.
 Due process of law generally always requires that an individual have a right to notice and an opportunity to be heard before the government deprives them of something.
-There is always an exception to every rule, and the exception to this rule is that notice and an opportunity to be heard about something is not required when the deprivation at issue doesn’t involve an actual bona right or interest in something.
+There is always an exception to every rule, and the exception to this rule is that notice and an opportunity to be heard about something is not required when the deprivation at issue doesn’t involve an actual bona fide right or liberty interest in the thing to be deprived by government action.
 This is a complicated issue which has generated mountains of judicial opinions in Federal and state courts.

 Administrative law can give rise to complex problems because many administrative law matters do not come with a set of procedural rules such as the Pennsylvania Rules of Criminal Procedure in criminal law.
 Sometimes, the only law involved in an administrative matter are (1) the original statute giving the agency the authority, (2) a statute prescribing, notice and an opportunity to be heard without any amplifying instructions, and (3) the principles of due process of law which have been interpreted in the many judicial opinions from Federal and state courts, as well as the nonbinding opinions of other agencies or office, which attempt to arrive at the correct answer of what amount of protections should be afforded to an individual.